Downtown Toronto

 The area is made up of Canada's largest concentration of skyscrapers and businesses that form Toronto's skyline.
-Downtown Toronto has the third most skyscrapers in North America exceeding 200 m in height, behind Midtown Manhattan, New York City and the Chicago Loop.
+Since 2022, downtown Toronto has the second most skyscrapers in North America exceeding 200 m in height, behind only Midtown Manhattan, New York City.

 Neighbourhoods

 The retail core of the downtown is located along Yonge Street from Queen Street to College Street.
 There is a large cluster of retail centres and shops in the area, including the Toronto Eaton Centre indoor mall.
 There are an estimated 600 retail stores, 150 bars and restaurants, and 7 hotels.
 In recent years the area has been experiencing a renaissance as the Business Improvement Area (BIA) has brought in new retail and improved the cleanliness.
-The area has also seen the opening of the Dundas Square public square, a public space for holding performances and art displays.
-The area includes several live theatres, a movie complex at Dundas Square and the historic Massey Hall.
-Historical sites and landmarks include the Arts & Letter Club, the Church of the Holy Trinity, Mackenzie House, Maple Leaf Gardens, Old City Hall, and the Toronto Police Museum and Discovery Centre.
+The area has also seen the opening of the Sankofa Square public square, a public space for holding performances and art displays.
+The area includes several live theatres, a movie complex at Sankofa Square and the historic Massey Hall.
+Historical sites and landmarks include the Arts & Letters Club, the Church of the Holy Trinity, Mackenzie House, Maple Leaf Gardens, Old City Hall, and the Toronto Police Museum and Discovery Centre.

 The Financial District, centred on the intersection of Bay Street and King Street is the centre of Canada's financial industry.
 It contains the Toronto Stock Exchange, which is the largest in Canada and tenth in the world by market capitalization as of 2021.
 The construction of skyscrapers in downtown Toronto had started to rapidly increase since the 1960s.

 The area of St. Lawrence to the east of the financial district is one of the oldest areas of Toronto.
 It features heritage buildings, theatres, music, dining and many pubs.
 It is a community of distinct downtown neighbourhoods including the site of the original Town of York, which was Toronto's first neighbourhood, dating back to 1793.
 The area boasts one of the largest concentrations of 19th-century buildings in Ontario.
 Of particular note is St. Lawrence Hall, St. James' Cathedral, St. Michael's Cathedral, St. Paul's Basilica, the Enoch Turner School House, the Bank of Upper Canada, Le Royal Meridien King Edward Hotel, and the Gooderham Building.
 On Saturday there is a farmers' market.
 Other historical districts in downtown Toronto include Cabbagetown, Corktown, the Distillery District, and Old Town.